KimDebroye/N3DS-Cheat-Codes/New Super Mario Bros. 2 - Special & Gold Edition/README.md

 	  - *Die in level.*
 	  - *Pause and return to map.*
 	  - *Finish a level.*
+  - In order for some cheat codes to be successfully disabled, <br />**the following cheat codes need to be disabled when not in a level:**
+	  - *Always Shoot Fireballs*
+	  - *Always Shoot Gold Fireballs*
+	  - *Rapid Fireballs*
+	  - *Infinite Time*
+	  - *All Quick Presets using any of the above cheat codes.*
   - All codes can be used in all levels (including Bowser Castle).

 ### Installation